AJAlabs/lockerjs/README.md

 2. From your local clone run `npm install`

-3. All you have to do now is fire up your app! `node app`
+3. All you have to do now is fire up your app! `npm start`

 ### Usage

-- Add files to the public directory to be served in the browser
-- Edit app.js to set which port the app is served on
-- Edit app.js to set the username and password
+- placeholder

 ### Requirements